Unbiased split variable selection for random survival forests using maximally selected rank statistics: Real data applications: survival prediction of breast cancer patients

-The prediction performance is shown in Figure~\ref{fig:performance_real}, the runtime in Table~\ref{tab:runtime}.
+Prediction performance is shown in Figure~\ref{fig:performance_real}, runtime in Table~\ref{tab:runtime}.
 In the \texttt{GBSG2} dataset, all methods performed similarly.
-MSR-RF was fastest in computation, followed by RSF and CIF.
-However, all runtimes for \texttt{GBSG2} were very low.
-In the \texttt{nki} dataset, MSR-RF and RSF performed similarly.
-However, CIF did not complete the analysis.
-Specifically, we stopped the computation after $4$ days without any results.
+MSR-RF was fastest in computation, followed by RSF and standard CIF.
+CIF using maximally selected rank statistics took over 3 hours, while the other methods took only a few seconds to analyze the \texttt{GBSG2} dataset.
+In the \texttt{nki} dataset, MSR-RF outperformed RSF.
+Both variants of CIF did not complete the analysis.
+Specifically, we stopped the computation after four days without any results.
 The computation time of MSR-RF was substantially lower than the computation time of RSF.
 Finally, for the \texttt{success} GWAS dataset, only MSR-RF completed the analysis.
 Both CIF and RSF aborted with a memory error, even if run on a high performance computing node with $192$ GB system memory.
-In all three datasets, no substantial differences were observed between subsampling and bootstrapping.
-In comparison to the results in Section~\ref{sec:simStudy2}, no outliers were identified, presumably because the number of trees grown per random forest was increased.
+For all three datasets, no substantial differences were observed between subsampling and bootstrapping.